Exploratory Testing: How to Perform Effectively in Agile Development

 5. Debrief

-• Compile the results and outputs and compare the actual results to the expected results from your test charter.
+• Compile results: Present the findings from your exploratory testing session, comparing actual results to the expected outcomes outlined in your test charter.

 TestRail offers real-time reporting that helps you meet compliance requirements and keep track of your exploratory tests.

-Image: TestRail offers real-time reporting that helps you meet compliance requirements and keep track of your exploratory tests.
-TestRail also keeps a transparent chronological history of all notes, screenshots, and defects reported, so you can easily review all your test sessions in a central place.
+Image: TestRail offers real-time reporting that keeps a transparent chronological history of all notes, screenshots, and defects reported, so you can easily review all your test sessions in a central place.

-The debrief is an often-overlooked information aid in sessions because whoever is acting as a test manager develops a feel for the quality of the application and a holistic view of coverage.
-Examples of feedback from a debrief include an evaluation of your progress toward test objectives or a summary of the most important defects detected.
+The debrief is often overlooked but is a crucial information aid, allowing the test manager to develop a feel for the application’s quality and gain a holistic view of coverage.
+Feedback from the debrief can include evaluations of your progress toward testing objectives and summaries of the most important defects detected.

-To learn more about how TestRail can help you visualize test data in real-time and how to use report templates to check test coverage and traceability, check our our free TestRail Academy course on Reports & Analytics.
+To learn more about how TestRail can help you visualize test data in realtime and use report templates to check test coverage and traceability, check out our free TestRail Academy course on Reports & Analytics

 An example of exploratory testing

-Scenario: You’re a tester working on a web-based e-commerce application for a retail company.
+Scenario: You’re a tester for a web-based e-commerce application.

-Test charter: Testing the checkout process for usability and functionality.
+• Test charter: Your goal is to test the checkout process for usability and functionality.

-1. You begin by exploring the application, visiting the website, and understanding its main features, such as product browsing, cart management, and payment processing.
+• Exploration: Begin by familiarizing yourself with the application’s main features, such as product browsing, cart management, and payment processing.

 How to perform exploratory testing using an agile test management tool